skasproject/skas/docsite/docs/twoldapservers.md

 # Adding a second LDAP server

+> _As the two configurations are quite similar, there is a lot of redundancy between this chapter and [Delegated users management](/delegated) chapter_

 ![ldap](./images/draw4.png){ align=right width=300}

 The obvious solution to add a second LDAP server would be to duplicate the `skLdap` Identity Provider container, hook it under the `skMerge` module and link it to our second LDAP server.